midnightntwrk/midnight-wallet/README.md

 - `blockchain` - Blockchain model used by the wallet

-- `ogmios-sync` - Implementation of the `SyncService` from `wallet-core` module using the Ouroboros mini protocols
+- `ouroboros-sync-mini-protocol` - Implementation of the `SyncService` from `wallet-core` module using the Ouroboros mini protocols

-- `ogmios-tx-submission` - Implementation of the `TxSubmissionService` from `wallet-core` module using the Ouroboros mini protocols
+- `ouroboros-tx-submission-mini-protocol` - Implementation of the `TxSubmissionService` from `wallet-core` module using the Ouroboros mini protocols

 - `js-interop` - [Facade types](https://www.scala-js.org/doc/interoperability/facade-types.html) and
   general utilities to work with JavaScript libraries such as [rxjs](rxjs.dev/)

-`wallet-engine` and `ogmios-sync` use [yarn](https://classic.yarnpkg.com) under the hood to fetch npm dependencies via [ScalablyTyped](https://scalablytyped.org), so you will find `package.json`, `yarn.lock`, and `.npmrc` configuration files inside those submodules.
+`wallet-engine` and `ouroboros-sync-mini-protocol` use [yarn](https://classic.yarnpkg.com) under the hood to fetch npm dependencies via [ScalablyTyped](https://scalablytyped.org), so you will find `package.json`, `yarn.lock`, and `.npmrc` configuration files inside those submodules.